[Robert J. Sawyer] SCIENCE FICTION WRITER

 Analytical Laboratory Award

-Voted on by the readers of Analog Science Fiction and Fact, the world's best-selling English-language science-fiction magazine, for the material published by the magazine.
+Voted on by the readers of Analog Science Fiction and Fact, the world's best-selling English-language science-fiction magazine, for material published in that magazine; the award is often referred to as the "AnLab."

 • 2005: "Shed Skin" (SF) by Robert J. Sawyer of Mississauga, Ontario.
 Short Story, January/February 2004 [and reprinted in Distant Early Warnings: Canada's Best Science Fiction, Robert J. Sawyer, ed., Robert J. Sawyer Books, 2009].